 The Maiden (also known as Virgin) archetype is the energy type that women embody during the pre-ovulation, or follicular phase of our own, personal moon cycles (when our bleeding has just finished).

-You will also feel this archetypal energy rise with the waxing lunar phases, that is: waxing crescent, first quarter and waxing gibbous lunar phases.
+You’ll also feel this archetypal energy rise with the waxing lunar phases, that is: waxing crescent, first quarter and waxing gibbous lunar phases.

-The Maiden archetype embodies purity and independence, strength and uncorrupted nature.
+The Maiden archetype embodies purity and independence, strength and uncorrupted nature

 This has less to do with sexual status and SO much more to do with a state of mind in this context.

 **To elaborate a little, the meaning of the word ‘virgin’ has been misappropriated in modern times.
-It’s ancient meaning refers to an independent, autonomous woman, a woman who isn’t required to answer to anybody.
+Its ancient meaning refers to an independent, autonomous woman, a woman who isn’t required to answer to anybody.

 Imagine the fresh, rising energy of an emerging young woman, full of enthusiasm and authenticity.
 Someone with an intelligent, practical attitude who can plan, organise and confidently foresee what’s coming.
 She is stunningly confident in her skin.

 The Maiden may not have the wisdom of age.
 She is fresh, new to experiences and her energy holds a gentle naivety which edges on foolhardy at times.
 But that’s where the secret of her flowering comes from.

 Embodied, this archetype appears to easily juggle a whole stack of interesting projects and activities.
 Sometimes she works with bold, determined autonomy, and at other times collaborates with friends, enjoying common interests.

 The confidence of these kinds of people rarely goes unnoticed.